The Original Traveler Guitar Prototype

 Oliver was contemplating his next move when another twist of fate changed the course of Traveler Guitar history: executives from Fender approached Corey and offered to move Traveler Guitar’s manufacturing to Fender’s prestigious Corona facility—a first for the iconic American guitar company.
 Oliver accepted.
 With his new manufacturing partner in place, Oliver turned his focus to sales and marketing, and the brand began to grow.
 By early 2001, demand had outgrown Traveler’s production allotment in Corona, and Oliver moved manufacturing again, this time to a larger factory overseas.

 Guitars started coming in from the new facility, and their quality exceeded expectations.
 “We were so excited,” says Oliver.
 “When we saw what the factory could do, we immediately started drawing up plans for new models.”
-Dealers loved the Pro-Series and began asking for a full-scale travel guitar for electric players—and so, the Speedster was born (pictured below.)
+Dealers loved the Pro-Series and began asking for a full-scale travel guitar for electric players—and so, the Speedster was born.

 Shortly after its introduction in 2001, the Speedster began to outsell the Pro-Series.
 Numerous color variants followed, and to this day, the Speedster remains Traveler Guitar’s best-selling model of all time.
-In 2012, Traveler Guitar commemorated the Speedster’s 10th anniversary with the introduction of the Speedster Hot Rod.
+In 2012, Traveler Guitar commemorated the Speedster’s 10th anniversary with the introduction of the Speedster Hot Rod which added functionality with its built-in headphone amp and coil-split switch.

 Thanks to the expertise and focus of Corey Oliver and his team, Traveler Guitar has transformed the travel guitar from a novelty into a real guitar category.
 Traveler Guitar remains the industry’s premier manufacturer of full-scale travel guitars, available in hundreds of retail locations in the US and 30 countries worldwide.